 Doctors Without Borders (doctorswithoutborders.org) provides medical and mental health care to tens of thousands of families affected by violence.
 The group also vaccinates millions of children worldwide against diseases such as pneumonia and measles.
 A $25 donation covers the cost of medication to prevent and treat life-threatening hemorrhages in 47 new mothers; $50 can purchase chlorination equipment to give 650 people clean drinking water for a week after an emergency; and $100 can provide therapeutic food to treat four children suffering from severe malnutrition.

 On Dec.
-16 from 12 to 4 p.m., the Four Seasons Hotel in Georgetown hosts the email@example.com event to benefit Children’s National.
+16 from 12 to 4 p.m., the Four Seasons Hotel in Georgetown hosts the Second Annual Light Up The Season event to benefit Children’s National.
 This family-friendly community fundraiser highlights collaborations between Children’s National patients and nearly two dozen notable area designers and artists.
 Together, they will create holiday trees, mantelpieces, wreaths, menorahs and artwork — all available for purchase.
 Proceeds benefit Children’s National. activities for all ages including holiday cookie decorating, ornament making, musical performances and visits from Santa and Dr. Bear.
-For more information, email
+For more information, email email@example.com

 Plant a tree in Israel in someone’s honor through the Jewish National Fund (usa.jnf.org/jnf-tree-planting-center/).
 It costs $18 per tree and the honoree will receive a certificate stating that a tree has been planted, why and from whom.